 \end{lem}

-To summarize, to find the cumulative dividend payments in this case we use identity (\ref{1.5b}) which is based on finding $\Exp\left[e^{-q \tau_{U}} \textrm{ } 1_{( \tau_{U}<\tau_{L})}\right]$ identified in Lemma \ref{piece} via $P^{\Phi(q)}(\tau_{2}=\infty|X_2(0)=z)$ and $P^{\Phi(q)}(\tau_1>R, X_1(R)\in dz|X_1(0)=c_1v)$ for some $v$.
-This both quantities could be found using function $f_t^j$ ($j=1,2$) given in (\ref{ftj}).
-Unfortunately, more explicit expression for the expected value of the dividend payments is impossible to derive in contrast to the case when $u_1>u_2$.
-Although De Vylder and Goovaerts \cite{Vylder1, Vylder2} show how to analyse numerically expressions of type (\ref{ballot}), calculating expected dividend payments $V_1(u_1,u_2)$ for $u_1<u_2$ still comes up against problems with identifying (\ref{pochodnatau}) and (\ref{splot}).
+To summarize, to find the cumulative dividend payments in this case we use identity (\ref{1.5b}) which is based on finding $\Exp\left[e^{-q \tau_{U}} \textrm{ } 1_{( \tau_{U}<\tau_{L})}\right]$ identified in Lemma \ref{piece} via $\P^{\Phi(q)}(\tau_{2}=\infty|X_2(0)=z)$ and $\P^{\Phi(q)}(\tau_1>R, X_1(R)\in dz|X_1(0)=c_1v)$ for some $v$.
+Both these quantities could be found using function $f_t^j$ ($j=1,2$) given in (\ref{ftj}).
+In contrast to the case $u_1>u_2$, a more explicit expression for the expected value of the dividend payments is impossible to derive.
+Although De Vylder and Goovaerts \cite{Vylder1, Vylder2} show how to analyze numerically expressions of type (\ref{ballot}), calculating expected dividend payments $V_1(u_1,u_2)$ for $u_1<u_2$ still leads to complications when identifying (\ref{pochodnatau}) and (\ref{splot}).

-\sec{Conclusions} In this paper we analyzed the joint dividend payments for the two-dimensional risk process, where the reserves of two insurance companies are related with each other through the proportional reinsurance.
-We considered two control mechanisms: refracting at the linear barrier and the impulse control.
+\sec{Conclusions} In this paper we analyze joint dividend payments for two-dimensional risk process, when the reserves of two insurance companies are related with each other through a proportional reinsurance.
+We consider two control mechanisms: refracting at linear barrier and impulse control.

-In the first case we derived partial differential equations for the $n$th moment of the cumulative dividend payments.
-We found also an explicit expression for the expected value of dividend payments when arriving claims have exponential distribution and risk process is reflected at the linear barrier.
-It appeared that in contrast to one-dimensional case this quantity is given by more complex expression being the linear combination of two series.
-Besides it, the numerical analysis showed that the optimal choice of the barrier (its upper left end $(0,b)$ and its slope $a$) depends on the initial reserves of both companies.
-Thus the dependence of two companies might affect the choice of the optimal strategy.
+In the first case we derive partial differential equations for the $n$th moment of the cumulative dividend payments.
+We find also an explicit expression for the expected value of dividend payments when arriving claims have an exponential distribution and the risk process is reflected at a linear barrier.
+It appeared that in contrast to the one-dimensional case this quantity is given by a more complex expression, being a linear combination of two series.
+Besides it, the numerical analysis shows that the optimal choice of the barrier (its upper left end $(0,b)$ and its slope $a$) depends on the initial reserves of both companies.
+Thus the dependence of the two companies might affect the choice of the optimal strategy.